-7.3 Gain States
+3.3 Gain States

-Lepton with Radiometry can be configured to operate in a high-gain state (the only available state in previous versions of Lepton 2) or a low-gain state.
-The high gain state provides lower NEDT and lower intra-scene range and the low-gain state provides higher NEDT, but achieves higher intra-scene range.
+Lepton 2.5 and 3.5 can be configured to operate in a high-gain state (the only available state in other versions of Lepton) or a low-gain state.
+The high gain state provides lower NEDT and lower intra-scene range and the low-gain state provides higher NEDT but achieves higher intra-scene range.
 Lepton provides three different gain-selection modes: